EdAlegrid/array-gpio/README.md

 - I2C
 - SPI

-The module's GPIO will also work on 64-bit Ubuntu Server 20+ for Raspberry 3B+ and 4 models.
+The module's GPIO will also work on 64-bit Ubuntu 20+ (Raspberry 3B+ and 4 models).

 ### GPIO pin numbers
 All pin numbering used on this module are based on the *physical pin numbers 1~40* from the board header.